appliedmicrobiologyresearch/covgap/README.md

 ```

 ## Using covgap:
 The initial reads need to be demultiplexed, paired end and tagged with `_R1.fastq.gz` and `_R2.fastq.gz`.
+Anything prior this tagging will be interpreted as the sample name.
 To run the command with default options simply type:
 ```
 $ snakemake -s path/to/covgap/repo/covgap.smk --use-conda --cores [number of cores reserved]
 ```